Martin Nedić

 Nedić attended school in Tolisa under fra Bono Benić Jr. He went on to gymnasium in Kraljeva Sutjeska and studied philosophy and theology in Subotica, Szolnok, Agrija, Gyöngyös and Vác.

-As a student he was drawn to the ideas of the Illyrian Movement which he soon adopted and incorporated into his own writing.
+As a student, he was drawn to the ideas of the Illyrian Movement which he soon adopted and incorporated into his writing.
 He wrote historical poems as well as commemorative, with eventful and sacramental contents.

+Together with Marijan Šunjić, Ivan Franjo Jukić, Jako Baltić, Blaž Josić and fra Grgo Martić, Nedić's cultural and political orientation was based on the para-political tradition of Bosna Srebrena as a Franciscan province and the only officially recognized entity under the influence of the Catholic Church in the Ottoman Balkans at the time.
+The group's national belonging was always and primarily defined as Bosnian, in such a way to include all ethnic and denominational groups inhabiting that space.

 Nedić also wrote memos from Bosnia, compiled reports about the state of Catholic schools in Bosnia, and collected and published historical materials and national treasures.